Table of Contents

 If you are afraid that there are ants, insects, dust, soil and natural things in the food you eat or where you live, be calm, they do not harm us, on the contrary, they even strengthen us, avoiding them causes allergies of all kinds and not diseases as you fear.

-Recommendations for a certain daily amount of vitamins and minerals [RDA] assume that people on a Western diet, where carbohydrates are the majority of their diet.
+The recommendations for a certain daily amount of vitamins and minerals (RDA) assume that people on a Western diet, where carbohydrates are the majority of their diet.
 They are not correct for those who eat food suitable for humans.
-In animal food and fruits, the absorption of minerals and vitamins is much greater than in plants, and the internal organs of meat and fish have the most necessary vitamins and minerals that are difficult to obtain from other sources [liver, brain, heart, etc.].
+In animal food and fruits, the absorption of minerals and vitamins is much greater than in plants, and internal organs of meat and fish have the most necessary vitamins and minerals that are difficult to obtain from other sources (liver, brain, heart, etc.).

 It is better to mix as little as possible

 Food that looks natural is one of the most dangerous because it is deceptive.
 For example potato, rice, beans, watermelon, which are not recommended because they are full of lectins.
-Natural food is not enough, because you have to eat, for example, fruits when they are ripe, as well as some of the vegetables, but because of the extension of their shelf life, they are picked unripe and cooked in unnatural ways so that their natural substance [lectins], which protects them from premature eating by pests, remains in large quantities.
+Natural food is not enough, because you have to eat, for example, fruits when they are ripe, as well as some of the vegetables, but because of the extension of their shelf life, they are picked unripe and cooked in unnatural ways so that their natural substance (lectins) that protects them from being eaten prematurely by pests remains in large quantities.
 Cooking, heating And fermentation usually lowers the amount of lectins, but not enough.
 The critical point here is that minors are not good for anyone, but it affects some of us more severely and with different symptoms.

 Try not to mix carbohydrates, protein and fat and not to mix any types of food (in nature they do not appear together, only in KFC) – mixing causes heartburn in many people, especially if the fat is vegetable or the toxins of the plant cause heartburn.
 Note that there is no heartburn when you eat only meat, no matter how much fat it contains.

-It is recommended every day at least one meal without carbohydrates [fruits, bread, cereals, etc.] to regulate the mechanism of sugar control and reductions in the body.
+It is recommended to consume at least one meal without carbohydrates (fruits, bread, cereals, etc.) every day to regulate the mechanism of sugar control and ketones in the body.

 Ketones, or ketone bodies, are a type of organic compound that the body produces when it breaks down fat for energy.
 This usually occurs when there is a shortage of glucose (the main source of energy for cells), such as during fasting, low carbohydrate intake or prolonged exercise.
 When glucose levels are low, the liver breaks down fatty acids into ketones as an alternative source of energy for the body and brain.
 There are three main types of ketone bodies: acetoacetate, beta-hydroxybutyrate (BHB) and acetone.